RobertMueller2/OneIMExtensionExample/README.md

 Yes, see `ConnectDialogExtensions.GetOneIMSessionFromDialog()`, with limitations:

-- This does not work from LinqPad 8 with .NET.
-LinqPad has its own AssemblyLoadContext for user queries and in this context, System.Windows.Forms is not loaded, which I think is the reason for the error.
-I plan to investigate this in the future.
-- If the previously selected connection causes an error, loading System.Win32.SystemEvents can fail due to version mismatch.
-This was potentially related to previous build warnings in 9.3+ which are resolved now, I assume this is fixed but have not confirmed.
+- I could not get this to work from LinqPad 8.
+At least not using .NET 8.
+LinqPad has its own AssemblyLoadContext for user queries.
+This way, both a 8.0 (from .NET, loaded by LinqPad) and 9.0 (dependency of `VI.CommonDialogs.dll`) `System.Drawing.Common` are loaded.
+As a result, I see an error `Method not found: 'Void System.Windows.Forms.Control.set_Font(System.Drawing.Font)'`.
+It's possible there is a clever way of loading assemblies in a clever way with LinqPads separate contexts in mind.
+It seems also possible to just use .NET 9.0 for the LinqPad script.

 ### Can you extend this with foo or bar?